Eduardo Ladislao Holmberg: Early life

 Coming from a European Bourgeois family, Holmberg had mastered English, French, and German by the time he became Faculty of Medicine of the University of Buenos Aires.
 He had grown up in close contact with his father's gardens and extensive literature collection, gaining a life-long interest in botany and entomology.
 He quickly learned Latin as well, an essential for scientific studies at the time.

 He became a doctor in 1880 with a thesis on phosphene, however he never practiced the profession.
 Despite the low standing of natural history at the time, Holmberg had studied the science for nearly a decade at the time of his graduation, beginning with the documentation of native flora and fauna in his study Travels in Patagonia, 1872 (Es.
 Viajes por la Patagonia, 1872).
 From 1874 onward he dedicated himself to the study of arachnids, publishing several studies over the next decade and laying a foundation for the study of the arthropods in the country.
 That very same year he married the young Magdalena Jorge, a fashionable lady of Buenos Aires society.
 He was published in the Annals of Argentine Agriculture (Es.
 Anales de la Agricultura Argentina) and the Zoological Periodical (Es.
 Periódico Zoológico), two of the most important scientific publications of the era, describing species and investigation the effects of agricultural activities on the natural world.

-In 1877 he completed his journey through Patagonia with an expedition to the north, during which he crossed the Chaco providence, the Altiplano in the Andes and Cuyo providence.
+In 1877 he completed his journey through Patagonia with an expedition to the north, during which he crossed the Chaco province, the Altiplano in the Andes and Cuyo province.
 The botanical and zoological descriptions he collected on this trip were reviewed and published in the Board of Education Bulletin (Boletín del Consejo de Educación), and then led studies published through the National Academy of Sciences of Argentina, the Annals of the Argentine Scientific Society and the Argentine Geographic Society magazine, as well as the book Mammals and Birds of Salta.

 In 1878, along with the entomologist Enrique Lynch Arribálzaga, Holmberg founded the first magazine dedicated exclusively to biology in Argentina, The Argentine Naturalist.
 Only one issue was published, but the quality of the material caused numerous scientific institutions around the world, including the British Museum, to request copies.
 The magazine would then be translated through an important collaboration with the American Journal of Natural History, founded in 1891 by Florentino Ameghino.